 Ask your doctor about nausea, gas, and diarrhea remedies that can help you during your travel.
 Additionally, you may also ask for pre-flight diets and prenatal care at your destination.

 Remember to carry all your essential vitamins and SOS medications and always have quick access to them when needed.
 As you will be carrying a lot of medicines, it’s important to get a medical certificate from your doctor stating that you are pregnant to help with clearance.

 Choose the right health and travel insurance

-If you are travelling to a foreign destination, check to find out if you might need a supplementary travel policy to cover your medical needs overseas.
+If you are traveling to a foreign destination, check to find out if you might need a supplementary travel policy to cover your medical needs overseas.
 What if there is an emergency?
 Will your insurance company cover the cost of medical repatriation to your homeland?

 It is important to plan and be ready to face any kind of emergency that might arise when you are flying while pregnant.
-If you get into premature labour and deliver a newborn in a foreign country -will your insurance provider arrange a quick medical evacuation for you?
+If you get into premature labour and deliver a newborn in a foreign country -will your insurance provider arrange for quick medical evacuation for you?